Nick Leason: Career

+British Touring Car Championship

+Leason was registered as an entry in the Production Class for the 2003 Season, driving a ex-GR Motorsport Ford Focus for CMS Motorsport with support from MacMillan Cancer but this entry was delayed and ultimately never happened, he was also the test driver for a failed Super 2000 Ford Focus BTCC project in 2004.

+He finally made his BTCC debut in 2006.
+He entered the last two meetings in a Vauxhall Astra Coupe run by Daniels Motorsport and previously driven by Andy Neate in the final meeting of the 2005 Season.
+He notably lost a wheel on his way to the grid at Silverstone.

-In 2007, Leason drove in the British Touring Car Championship.
-Leason had initially planned to compete in the Daniels Motorsport-run Vauxhall Astra Coupe he had raced in the two final rounds of the 2006 season.
-However, this project was abandoned during pre-season and Leason was instead confirmed as a driver for BTC Racing in a Lexus teamed with Chris Stockton.
+For the 2007 Season, Leason was confirmed as a driver for BTC Racing in a Lexus teamed with Chris Stockton.
 He did not race at Croft that year and after persistent reliability troubles he decided to abort his full season campaign.
 Leason achieved a final championship position of 24th.

 In 2008, Leason announced that he planned to join up with Rick Kerry and Team AFM Racing to race a pair of diesel fuelled BMW 120ds, though the team missed the whole season.

 Leason did eventually race the diesel powered BMW 120d in the opening four rounds of the 2009 BTCC but withdrew due to lack of budget.

+SEAT Cupra Championship

+Leason contested the SEAT Cupra Cup UK in 2005.